 “We are looking at how popular a post seems to be.
 These are signals like how many and how quickly other people are liking, commenting, sharing, and saving a post.
 These signals matter much more in Explore than they do in Feed or in Stories.”

 From “Shedding More Light on How Instagram Works” (A. Mosseri)

 What it means is not how quickly you got to 100 likes or 100,000 likes.
 It means how quickly you’ve got to the average number of likes for your account.

+These Instagram growth hacks will help you to use the Instagram algorithm to your advantage.
 If you manage to generate high potential demand in the eyes of the algorithm and your content meets low competition, you have the potential to gain high organic exposure.
 How high?
 To answer that we need to define the term viral.